 While the smell of completely dry paint is generally less harmful than the fumes from wet paint, it is essential to ensure proper ventilation during and after the painting process to minimize any potential risks.

-What do You do if You Inhale too Much Spray Paint?
+What to Do if You Inhale Too Much Spray Paint?

 If you inhale too much spray paint, immediately move to a well-ventilated area with fresh air.
 Remove yourself from the source of the fumes and avoid further exposure.